 In our Pre-KI classroom, for three year olds turning four during the school year, when students are developmentally ready, teachers use the Handwriting Without Tears curriculum for language arts and the Bridges curriculum for math.
 Handwriting Without Tears is a hands-on curriculum that builds on what students already know and then layers on learning through multi-sensory teaching.
 In math, our Pre-Kindergarten team has modified the Bridges curriculum to meet the math needs of young learners in a fun and engaging way.

 In our Pre-KII classroom, for four year olds turning five during the school year, teachers follow the Starfall curriculum for language arts.
 The program sets the stage for reading with lessons in phonics, vocabulary, fluency, and comprehension.
 An introduction to Reader's Workshop starts with the 4 year olds.
 In writing, teachers are also following the work of renowned author's, Matt Glover and Katie Wood Ray, by nurturing the Pre-K children's growing understandings about texts, process and what it means to be a writer.
 (Click to find an informative list of the Principles and Concepts of Early Writing.)
 In math, our Pre-KII students are introduced to the 4th Edition of Everyday Mathematics curriculum which TKS follows through the 6th grade.

 Elementary (Kindergarten through 6th Grade)

 We are fortunate to use the Teachers College Reading and Writing Project (TCRWP) of Columbia University as our language arts curriculum.
-Through this program, our Kessler School students become avid and skilled readers, writers, and inquirers.
+Through Readers and Writers Workshop, our Kessler School students become avid and skilled readers, writers, and inquirers.
 This curriculum allows us to provide classroom libraries to our students that fit each student’s individual reading level.
 (Click to view and informative guide to reading levels.)
 Dedicated sustained time for students to independently read and write is a priority in the workshop model.

 Our students in K-6 learn spelling through the Scientific Spelling program through Neuhaus Education Center.
 The curriculum was developed to teach students how to spell.
 By learning the rules of frequently used spelling patterns, students learn to spell without memorization.